 The list of policies below shows the travel insurance policies that include clay pigeon shooting within their policies, it is recommended that you read through the policy to ensure it meets all of your requirements.

 Clay pigeon shooting cover is offered by the Post Office under their travel policy at no extra charge.
-The same as with the Flexicover there is no personal liability or personal accident cover for this policy.
+As with Flexicover there is no personal liability or personal accident cover for this policy.

 The most accidents occur from misfiring or poor shooting skills so it is important if you are a beginner to have a qualified professional with you at all times.
 It is recommended that guns remain unloaded the majority of the time and only loaded when shooting to prevent injuries.
 To prevent small injuries such as eye infections from stray pieces of broken targets it is recommended to wear glasses.